Infidelity & Sex Addiction—Affairs of Heart, Body, and Mind

 Sex Addiction

-Much of the research on sex and pornography addiction has revealed that sex addiction is a problem that stems from faulty attachment relationships which give birth to faulty emotion regulation.
-When there is insufficient or chaotic bonding between children and their parents (or caregivers), children do not learn to self-soothe, regulate their own emotions, or respond adequately to the emotions of others.
-Unlike other addictions where total abstinence is encouraged, sex addiction does not get successfully solved by avoiding sex.
-If you are addicted to sex or pornography, in addition to learning behavioral and cognitive techniques to fight your impulsive habits and change your thinking, it is important to seek the help of an experienced psychologist who can help you identify any unresolved attachment trauma, process the messy emotions related to those early relationship failures, and then build an internal regulation system that allows you to identify and regulate your own emotions instead of using sex or pornography to manage or distract you from your emotions.
-Once you have completed these steps, and practiced the emotion regulation skills your psychologist has helped you cultivate, you should be able to direct your energy toward yourself and toward healthy relationships instead of toward addictive behaviors.
+If you are addicted to sex or pornography, in addition to learning behavioral and cognitive techniques to control your impulsive habits and change your thinking, it is very important to seek the help of an experienced psychologist who can help you identify any unresolved attachment trauma, process the messy emotions related to those early relationship failures, and then build an internal regulation system that allows you to identify and regulate your own emotions instead of using sex or pornography to manage or distract you from your emotions.